-Buyer Guide: Wiring gage requirements to offset voltage loss?
+Buyer Guide: Wiring gage and voltage loss?

 Wiring in many cases is a slightly lower priority subject when discussed with electric locks and door access control installation.
 Many installers and do-it-yourself people use a wire gage that they are familiar with, usually 18 or 22 gage.
 However, it is important to account for potential voltage loss over longer wire runs.
 At Maglocks, our advisors are always available to assist with wire selection and gage requirements.
 In addition, the following formula and example, provide a simple approach for figuring out the general voltage drop (or loss) in a given current.